-- 3.226 In 2019 Pendle Council declared a Climate Emergency.
-We are committed to securing a reduction in the use of fossil fuels and support the generation of energy from renewable sources. - 3.227 The UK pledged to cut greenhouse gas emissions, to help limit the extent of climate change, when it signed the Kyoto Protocol in 1992.
+- 3.239 In 2019 Pendle Council declared a Climate Emergency.
+We are committed to securing a reduction in the use of fossil fuels and support the generation of energy from renewable sources.
+The Council has a legal duty through Section 19 of the Planning and Compulsory Purchase Act as amended by the Planning Act 2008, to ensure that, taken as a whole, plan policy contributes to the mitigation of, and adaptation to, climate change. - 3.240 The UK pledged to cut greenhouse gas emissions, to help limit the extent of climate change, when it signed the Kyoto Protocol in 1992.
 In 2016, the government agreed to introduce more ambitious reductions targets by signing the Paris Agreement.
-This commits UN member states to pursue measures that will limit the increase in global average temperature to no more than 1.5°C above pre-industrial levels; recognizing that this would substantially reduce the risks and impacts of climate change. - 3.228 The Climate Change Act 2008 establishes the legal framework to deliver an 80% reduction in greenhouse gas emissions below 1990 levels by 2050.
-In June 2019, the UK became the first major economy in the world to sign legislation committing to a legally binding target of net zero emissions by 2050. - 3.229 The UK has reduced greenhouse gas emissions by 42% since 1990, whilst continuing to grow the economy.
-Clean growth is at the heart of the government's Industrial Strategy. - 3.230 Policy ENV2 requires new development to make a positive contribution to meeting UK climate change targets by being designed to reduce carbon dioxide (CO2) emissions.
+This commits UN member states to pursue measures that will limit the increase in global average temperature to no more than 1.5°C above pre-industrial levels; recognizing that this would substantially reduce the risks and impacts of climate change. - 3.241 The Climate Change Act 2008 establishes the legal framework to deliver a reduction in greenhouse gas emissions below 1990 levels by 2050 The Climate Change Act 2008 (2050 Target Amendment) Order 2019 replaced the original commitment to an 80% reduction with a target of 100%, thereby committing the UK to a legally binding target of net zero emissions by 2050 - 3.242 The UK has reduced greenhouse gas emissions by 42% since 1990, whilst continuing to grow the economy.
+Clean growth is at the heart of the government's Industrial Strategy. - 3.243 Policy ENV2 requires new development to make a positive contribution to meeting UK climate change targets by being designed to reduce carbon dioxide (CO2) emissions.
 As such use of the energy hierarchy is encouraged.
 This provides a classification of energy options, listed in order of priority to assist progress towards a more sustainable use of energy and a zero net carbon future.